Skip to main content

 IssueSolution

-Participant clicks too quicklyEmphasize accuracy over speed in instructions; increase final_pause_ms
+Participant clicks too quicklyEmphasize accuracy over speed in instructions

-Clicks miss the dot centerIncrease point_size_px; provide practice trial before calibration
+Clicks miss the dot centerA generous tolerance radius (≈8% of the smaller viewport dimension) already absorbs near-misses; provide a practice trial before calibration

 Poor eye-tracking after calibrationRun multiple iterations; check lighting and distance; consider standard calibration